lueschem/lueschem.github.io/_posts/2017-04-15-Compiling-for-Embedded-Debian-Target-Systems.md

 cd openssl-1.0.1t
 ```

-Now it is time to start the Debian package build:
+Finally it is time to start the Debian package build:

 ``` bash
 time debuild -us -uc
 ```

-It took slightly less than **5 minutes** to get everything done on my notebook that has an i7-7500U (Kaby Lake) CPU and the
+It took slightly less than **5 minutes** to get everything done on my notebook that is powered by an i7-7500U (Kaby Lake) CPU and the
 result were two amd64 Debian packages that are obviously not installable on the Raspberry Pi due to its ARM architecture.

 ## Native Compilation on the Raspberry Pi